 Think IT as it holds the maximum importance in cost strategy in the current knowledge economy.

-Automation of a lot of SCM processes in the hotel industry is possible now and a lot of hotel industry software companies have tailor-made solutions to streamline supply chain processes.
+Automation of a lot of SCM processes in the hotel industry is possible now and a lot of hotel industry information systems have tailor-made solutions to streamline supply chain processes.